The 12th century music-drama...that has become an Atlanta tradition.

 The Play of Herod is one of a group of remarkable liturgical dramas found in a Benedictine monastery in France, which are among the earliest dramatic works in the Christian era.
 Read more here.

-Bart Gilleland performs the title role of King Herod; Jim Robinson returns as the Armiger; Jonathan Pilkington joins the cast as the Archangel; Wanda Yang Temko and Liz McConnaughey portray the Midwives/Mothers; Matthew Ireland joins Philip Sasse and Kevin Streiter in the Magi trio; veteran shepherd Nancy Bryant is joined by Patty Guenther and Marion Hopkins; the Angels/Innocents are portrayed by Heather Almond, Lisa Caspall, Dawn Foster, Eliza Guinn, Anna Ridgeway, Stephanie Roberts, Jennie Saliers, Peyton Sammons, Chrissy Spencer, Natalie Spruell and Rachel Wong; Herod's Scribes are veterans Ian Kincaid, John Yntema, and Eric Dickerson joined by James Engstrom; Steve Lindsley plays Joseph to Anna Kelly's Mary.
+Bart Gilleland performs the title role of King Herod; Jim Robinson returns as the Armiger; Jonathan Pilkington appears as the Archangel; Wanda Yang Temko and Chrissy Spencer portray the Midwives/Mothers; Matthew Ireland, Philip Sasse and Kevin Streiter return as the Magi; Nancy Bryant, Adrin Akins, Sue Reynolds and Patty Guenthner are the Shepherds; the Angels/Innocents are portrayed by Heather Almond, Lisa Caspall, Debora Grosse, Nell Mermin-Bunnell, Anna Ridgeway, Stephanie Roberts, Jennie Saliers, Peyton Sammons, Wimberly Thomas, and Rachel Wong; Herod's Scribes are Ian Kincaid, John Yntema, James Engstrom, and John Carter; Steve Lindsley plays Joseph and Camille LaScala is Mary.

 Read about the Herod cast.
 The play is accompanied by a Consort of period-appropriate instruments.
 Herod's director since the play's Atlanta debut in 1974 is Kelly Morris.
 Read an INTERVIEW with Kelly Morris.